 Police, university, and government vehicles lined the street out front by midafternoon of the next day.
 The whole back hillside was cordoned off with crime tape and a large tent had been set up over the area where Tommy and Caleb found the skull.
 Also, people that looked like they were from the university were digging some holes just outside of the property line.

 A police officer came to the front door late in the day and said, “You’ll have to keep your family out of the taped off areas out back.
 I also wanted to give you a heads up that the science people think it’s a Native American skull and they are finding other bones and artifacts.
 They’re saying there might be an old burial ground up here on this hill overlooking the valley.
-I think they are going to petition to have your house condemned.”
+They are going to petition to have your house condemned.”

 Their father screamed.